Extremal Polynomial Norms of Graphs: Open questions and closing remarks

-\section{Open Questions and Closing Remarks}
+\section{Open questions and closing remarks}

 Norms on a finite-dimensional vector space are equivalent.
 For instance, the CHS norms satisfy the bound $\norm{A}_d^d\leq {n+d-1\choose d}\norm{A}^d$ for all $A\in \mathrm{H}_n$ \cite[Theorem 38]{Aguilar}.
 Here, $\norm{A}$ denotes the spectral norm of $A$.
 Moreover, equality holds if and only if $A=I_n$.
-However, the above bound is no longer sharp if we consider the CHS norms of simple graphs precisely because $I_n$ is not the adjacency matrix of a simple graph.
-Theorem \ref{thm:MainTheorem3} gives a partial answer to the following problem, which appears resoundingly difficult to answer!\\
+However, the above bound is no longer sharp if we consider the CHS norms of graphs precisely because $I_n$ is not the adjacency matrix of a simple graph.
+The following natural problem appears difficult to answer.\\